Advanced diagnosis and treatment of urological conditions

 PTNS is a minimally invasive form of neuromodulation used to treat overactive bladder and the associated symptoms of urinary urgency, urinary frequency and urge incontinence.
 Simply put, this device sends an electric current to a nerve in the ankle and it interrupts the electrical impulses that are over stimulating the bladder.

-The small device is implanted under the skin close to the tailbone.
+The InterStim is a small device that is implanted under the skin close to the tailbone.
 It’s programmed to emit electrical impulses that interrupt poor communication between the brain and the sacral nerves.
 By regulating the communication between the brain and the bladder, neuro-stimulation can reduce urinary leaking and urgency feelings.